SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

 administrator will take care of:
  - (optional) Setting a label on the nodes dedicated to the resource pool
  - Setting a taint on the nodes dedicated to the resource pool
- - Specify toleration and (optionally) a label when creating/updating the resource pool associated to the nodes
+ - Specify toleration and (optionally) a label when creating/updating the resource pool associated with the nodes

 The above will result in three different modes of operation: